TheTrustedComputer/Four-The-Win/README.md

 ```
 and enjoy!

 Windows users need Visual Studio to compile Four the Win! on their platform.
 Create an empty C++ project at the startup dialog, import the file called "main.c" to the project, and compile by clicking on the play button in the menu bar on top.
+The Community edition should suffice; alternatively, users can download Cygwin or MSYS2, and follow the Linux instructions assuming the packages contaning the ```git```, ```gcc```, ```make``` executables are installed.

-I do not own an Apple computer.
-If you have a Mac and wanted to try out Four the Win!, then please post compilation instructions for those users on the discussion tab.
+I do not own an Apple computer and thus cannot provide compilation instructions.
+If you have a Mac and wanted to try out Four the Win!, then please post them for those users on the discussion tab.
+Instructions on Apple machines will go on the main page once finalized and tested.

 ## Arguments
 To be announced.